rbong/vim-flog/EXAMPLES.md

 There are several different ways to diff commits after launching Flog:
   - Press `dd` in normal mode to diff the commit under the cursor with `HEAD`.
-  - Visually select the commits and use `:Floggit diff <Tab>` to complete the commits at the beginning and end of the selection.
+  - Visually select the commits and use `:Floggit -s diff <Tab>` to complete the commits at the beginning and end of the selection.
   - Press `dd` in visual mode to diff the commits at the beginning and end of the selection
   - Press `d!` to diff the commit at the cursor and the commit that was previously opened with `<CR>`.